-- Any felony drug convictions by the end of the tax year disqualify the student from receiving this credit.
+- Any felony drug convictions by the end of the tax year disqualify the student from receiving the American Opportunity Credit.

 The Lifetime Learning Credit

 If you, your spouse, or your dependent do not qualify for the American Opportunity Credit, you may still be able to claim the Lifetime Learning Credit.
+The Lifetime Learning Credit is a non-refundable tax credit.
 Here is what you need to know about this education credit:

 - The Lifetime Learning Credit applies to undergraduate, graduate, and professional degree courses, and even to post-graduate courses that help improve your job skills.